+Insert the following newparagraph at the end of 9.6.22.3:

+The SSW report element is defined in 9.4.2.225 (SSW Report element).

 10.38.9 CDMG enhanced beam tracking

 Change the third paragraph as follows:

-The initial alternative link of the peer STA under enhanced beam tracking is configured in the SLS or BRP phase.
-Specifically, in the SLS or BRP phase, the initiator STA returns the sector and antenna IDs of the alternative link to the responder STA, via transmitting the SSW Report element or the Enhanced Beam Tracking element in the SLS or BRP phase ,respectively.
+The initial alternative link of the peer STA under enhanced beam tracking is configured in the BRP phase.
+Specifically, in the first BRP phase after the SLS, the initiator STA returns the sector and antenna IDs of the alternative link to the responder STA, via transmitting the SSW Report element or the Enhanced Beam Tracking element in the BRP frame(s)respectively.
 The responder STA specifies the alternative TX AWV according to the received Report Info field or the Peer TX Antenna Parameter field.
 The alternative link is not used for the current data transmission.